b09/javascript_notes/super_notes.md

 #### DOM Breakpoints

-Soon, we're going to look at the DOM - and that means that we'll be dynamically updating the user interface from within our code.

 Sometimes, it can be hard to tell _what_ is modifying the DOM - especially as our programs grow in size.
 We can set "DOM breakpoints" to give us more information about why the DOM is changing.

 Let's set a DOM breakpoint by right-clicking the `<body>` tag within our devtools.
 Next, we're going to select "Break on..." > "Attribute Modifications".